kritomas/banko/doc/CONFIG.md

 ### db.database

-The database you created for the application; the one in which you invoked `database/init.sql`.
+The name of the database you created for the application; the one in which you invoked `database/init.sql`.

 ### fun.isolation_level